 Health & Medicine

-Scott Halpern of the Perelman School of Medicine comments on spending for critically ill patients at the end of life.
+Arthur Caplan of the Perelman School of Medicine comments on end-of-life care.

 Researchers from the Perelman School of Medicine are cited for studying the causes of abnormal bone growth on injured muscles.